petro-kushchak/homebridge-homepod-radio/README.md

 - automatically stops streaming when homepod is used by another app
 - sometimes audio streaming stops, so plugin automatically restarts it
 - "volume" setting (if specified) is used to set volume when streaming starts
+- "verboseMode" - by default set to false, for debug set it to true

 ## Requirements
 - NodeJS (>=8.9.3) with NPM (>=6.4.1)